-Technological transfer from university to the students of practical and theoretical issues related with Distributed Applications Development.
+Technological transfer from university to the students of practical and theoretical issues related with Distributed Applications Development and Cloud.

 Lectures & Labs

 ||Lecture Description||Sources for the

 RECAP: Java Multi-threading mechanisms, java.util.concurrent package in samples for HPC - High Performance Computing samples | IPC - Inter-Process Communication in Linux using C/C++, Linux C POSIX Multi-Threading (PThread), Java Multi-threading and Parallel Computing Intro.
 Multi-tenancy via multi-process or multi-threading.

 For the Java intro full details (RECAP sections), please see the lectures and labs of Multi-paradigm Programming - Java @ http://acs.ase.ro/java and first three activities

 For Parallel Computing (incl.
 C OpenMP) intro please see lectures and labs details @ http://acs.ase.ro/parallel-processing

 |RECAP: Java Multi-threading mechanisms, java.util.concurrent package in samples for HPC - High Performance Computing samples|